kogakure/gulp-tutorial/README.markdown

 - Running `gulp` will start a development server, build assets and the Jekyll site and start a `watch` task.
 - Running `gulp publish` will copy and optimize assets and run a production build of Jekyll.
 - Running `gulp deploy` will copy the generated files with Rsync to your server.

+## Sass, Compass or PostCSS

+The current version of this tutorial uses PostCSS.
+If you would like to use Sass (or Compass), you can still easily access the old code in the branch `ruby-sass`.
+The new code at the time I wrote the article is available in the branch `postcss`.
+Additionally I merge it into master and will process with PostCSS in my tutorial.

 ## Credits